quarto-dev/quarto-cli/src/publish/README.md

 ## Publish Options

-By default `quarto publish` will prompt you to confirm actions, automatically re-render the site or document, and open a browser to the admin page for the published content after it completes.
+By default `quarto publish` will prompt you to confirm actions, automatically re-render prior to publishing, and open a browser to the admin page for the published content after it completes.
 You can override this behavior using the following options:

 | Option         | Behavior                                                                                                                                                    |
 |----------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------|